 – 2018- 2019: Member of Commission for granting of NGOs within Ministry of Culture

-Mersiha Jaskić from Bosnia and Herzegovina is a representative of the partner organization Centre for Civil Society Promotion.
+Mersiha Jaskić from Bosnia and Herzegovina is a representative of the partner organization Centar za promociju civilnog društva (CPCD).
 She holds a bachelor’s degree in International Relations and European Studies and a master’s degree in Security and Conflict Management.
 Although her primary expertise lies in security related questions and ethnic conflicts, Mersiha’s true interest is in gender related issues, gender equality, and public procurement processes.
-Thus, she has completed various trainings regarding gender equality, gender responsive budgeting, corruption in the public sector, and spent a trimester at Erasmus University’s International Institute for Social Studies in The Hague, studying Gender, Human Rights, and Conflict Studies: Social Justice Perspectives.
-As a part of an undergraduate internship in a local whistleblowing NGO, Mersiha published a paper on the “Budget Transparency of Local Self-Administrative Units in Bosnia and Herzegovina”.
+Thus, she has completed various trainings regarding gender equality, gender responsive budgeting, corruption in the public sector, and spent a trimester at Erasmus University’s International Institute for Social Studies in The Hague, studying Gender, Human Rights, and Conflict Studies: Social Justice Perspectives and is currently pursuing a master’s degree in Gender Studies.
+As a part of an undergraduate internship in a local whistleblowing NGO, Mersiha published a paper on the “Budget Transparency of Local Self-Administrative Units in Bosnia and Herzegovina” and offered expert services in drafting various reports on human rights, gender equality, and women’s empowerment.

 Alexandru Gribincea is a representative of the partner organization Keystone Moldova.
 He is currently a PhD student in the field of World Economy: International Economic Relations.
 Throughout his doctoral studies, he authored more than 25 scientific articles in the field of economics.
 Has completed two higher education degrees, one in economics and another in law.
 He holded the position of University Lecturer in Economics and College Teacher in Economics.
 He also was a Trainee Lawyer specializing in business and civil rights.
 He has participated in various training programs focused on gender equality and gender-responsive budgeting.
 Alexandru has also taken part in international mobility programs, spending a semester at Universidad de Cadiz in Spain during his doctoral studies and engaging in another Erasmus mobility program at Universitatea Danubius in Galați, Romania, during his master’s degree studies.